kigster/sym/README.md

 This is the proposed mini-idea/specification for an alternative CLI that is at a feature parity with the standard flag-based CLI.

-    shhh encrypt with $key string 'hello' and save to output.enc shhh edit file 'passwords.enc' encrypted with $key shhh decrypt file /etc/secrets encrypted with $key save to ./secrets shhh encrypt with keychain $item file $input
+    shhh generate key to the clipboard and keychain shhh encrypt file 'hello' using $key [to output.enc] shhh edit 'passwords.enc' using $key
+    shhh decrypt /etc/secrets encrypted with $key save to ./secrets shhh encrypt with keychain $item file $input

 ## License